TL;DR

 When to use modals (and when to avoid them)

-Modals can be powerful, but only when used in the right context.
+Modal dialogs can be powerful tools in ux design, but only when used in the right context.
 The problem?
 They’re often misused, overused, or thrown in just because they “look good.”
-So, when do modals actually improve UX, and when do they just get in the way?
+So, when does a modal window actually enhance the user interface, and when does it get in the way?

 When modals work well

-A well-placed modal can guide users through important actions without taking them away from their current flow.
-Good use cases include:
+A well-placed modal dialog can guide users through critical interactions without pulling them away from the parent screen.
+Some strong use cases include:

 - Step-by-step processes – A multi-step flow, like one of onboarding patterns or a product walkthrough, where each step requires user input before moving on.